splunk/public-o11y-docs/gdi/opentelemetry/opentelemetry.rst

 * See how to perform common actions and tasks with the Collector at :ref:`collector-how-to`.
 For example, learn how to :ref:`collector-remove-data` to strip data out of your telemetry, including PII.
 * Learn about the discovery mode to detect metrics.
 See :ref:`discovery_mode`.
-* Activate auto-instrumentation so that the Collector can automatically grab traces from your application, and add metrics for certain types of calls.
-See :ref:`zero-config`.
+* Activate automatic discovery so that the Collector can automatically grab traces from your application, and add metrics for certain types of calls.
+See :ref:`discovery_mode`.

 For more information: